So you want to volunteer for a literary review

 What is your long-term mission?

 I’m glad you asked.
-Our long-term mission is to publish the world’s best stories, poems, and essays.
+Our long-term mission is to publish the world’s best fiction, poetry, and creative nonfiction.
 To become the #1 literary market on the planet.
 Other than that, we’re not really all that ambitious.